HiSmith KlicLok Attachments for Men: What Is Actually Available

 Machine Pairing

-Consumer sex machines typically operate between 0 and 300 strokes per minute with a stroke depth of 3 to 7 cm.
+Machine specifications vary by model, and they are published.
+The HiSmith Premium Sex Machine runs at 0 to 240 strokes per minute with a stroke length adjustable from 3 to 15 cm.
 Your stroker attachment needs to accommodate whatever your machine delivers.
-A stroker with a short tunnel paired with a machine running at maximum stroke depth could bottom out uncomfortably.
+A stroker with a short tunnel paired with a machine set to a long stroke could bottom out uncomfortably.

 Experience Level and Sizing